Are you considering adding a room to your house or making your garage a workspace?

 Here’s our opinion: If comfort and convenience are important to you, go with a mini-split system.
 If you’re on a tight budget and don’t plan on spending a lot of time in the new room, a window AC will probably suit your needs.

 In this article, we’ll explore both types of air conditioners to give you a better idea of which one is best for your add-on room.

 Want a free quote to install a ductless system?
 Call (602) 842-0009 or schedule an appointment online today.

-Although more common in other parts of the country, window air conditioners are also used in the Phoenix area—usually to cool just one room.
+Although more common in other parts of the country, window air conditioners are sometimes used in the Phoenix area—usually to cool just one room.
 But they can also be a viable option for garages, sunrooms and Arizona rooms.

-Advantages of a window AC:
+Advantages of a window AC

-Disadvantages of a window AC:
+Disadvantages of a window AC

 - Not very versatile.
 Window units require a window to the outside and wall units require an exterior wall to work.

 - Ugly.
 Most window and wall air conditioners aren’t nice to look at.
 They’re big, bulky eyesores.
 Plus, window units take up one of your windows.